middleseat/Airtable-Sheets-Sync/README.md

 # Google Sheets to Airtable Sync

-A tool to synchronize donation data between Google Sheets and Airtable.
+A tool for one-way synchronization of donation data from Google Sheets to Airtable.
+This script pulls data from your Google Sheet and updates your Airtable records, not vice versa.

 ## Setup Instructions